 Course Challenge Policy

 Students must apply in writing to the principal to challenge a course.
 The application must state the targeted course and include a recommendation from a teacher or other qualified individual who can verify the student's potential to be successful in the challenge.
 Students can challenge a course in two ways.
 They can earn credit for the course by successfully writing a comprehensive exam at a predetermined time (generally during the January/June final exam period), or they can demonstrate acceptable knowledge, skills and attitudes in the course being challenged.
 Any specific course may be challenged only once.
 Final results are automatically recorded and submitted to Alberta Education.

 Students must see an administrator BEFORE they drop a course.
 To encourage perseverance and to comply with Alberta Learning Regulations, students who withdraw from a course after midterm will have a failing grade recorded on their transcripts.

 Withdrawing From School

-Students who are leaving school are expected to see an administrator to discuss this matter.
-A class withdrawal form must be completed and all textbooks must be returned.
+Students leaving school are expected to see an administrator to discuss this matter.
+A class withdrawal form must be completed, and all textbooks must be returned.